ryanbethel/arc-image-plugin/readme.md

 The Architect framework serves static assets from a local folder that becomes an S3 bucket when deployed to AWS.
 You drop your `giant.jpeg` image in the `public` folder, and then once deployed, you can access it from anywhere.
 In your app you can request `http://example.com/_static/giant.jpeg` or with a root relative path at `/_public/giant.jpeg`.
-Architect includes built in fingerprinting of assets as a best practice, but we will ignore that for the moment for clarity.

 With the image plugin, you can request the same image by swapping the “_static” for “transform” and include query parameters to get a different size (`/transform/giant.jpeg?width=100&height=100`).
 This will scale the image to fit in those dimensions while maintaining the aspect ratio.